 Do Natural Remedies For Bipolar Disorder Exist?

-It’s typically advised that those experiencing symptoms of a mental health condition, including bipolar disorder, seek the support of a licensed healthcare professional (doctor, psychiatrist, or therapist).
-Therapy and medication will usually be recommended for those diagnosed with this mental illness.
+It’s typically advised that those experiencing symptoms of a mental health condition, including bipolar disorder, seek the support of a licensed healthcare professional, such as a doctor (like a psychiatrist) or a therapist.
+Therapy and medication may be recommended for those diagnosed with this mental illness.
 However, your provider may also suggest trying certain natural or lifestyle-related remedies in conjunction with these.
-See below to learn what the research says about the effectiveness of natural remedies for a condition like bipolar disorder when used in conjunction with other prescribed treatments.
+Below, explore the research on the effectiveness of natural remedies for a condition like bipolar disorder when used in conjunction with other prescribed treatments.

 Get support in managing bipolar disorder